cyclone-scheme/winds/README.md

 ```
 $ cyclone-winds [OPTIONS [PACKAGES]]
 ```
-OPTIONS could be one of the following:
+OPTIONS:

+ COMMON USE:
 - help  -  print usage
-- list  -  list the results
 - retrieve PACKAGE [PACKAGE2 ...]  - downloads and extracts specified package(s)
 - install PACKAGE [PACKAGE2 ...] - retrieve and install specified package(s)
 - uninstall PACKAGE [PACKAGE2 ...] - remove specified package(s)
-- TODO: search WILDCARD - search for packages that partially match the specified wildcard
+- TODO - search WILDCARD - search for packages that partially match the specified wildcard
-- TODO: info PACKAGE - list all metadata about specified package
+- info PACKAGE - list all metadata about specified package
 - local-status - list all installed packages
+- index - pretty-prints index.scm

+ PACKAGE AUTHORING:
+- build-local [DIRECTORY] - build local package using package.scm from DIRECTORY or \".\"
+- test-local [DIRECTORY] - test local package using (test ...) from package.scm in DIRECTORY or \".\"
+- TODO - package - use current files to provide valid directory layout and package.scm (package scaffolding)

 *Attention!
-PACKAGES name should be a **quoted list of two or more symbols**.
+PACKAGES name should be a **quoted** symbol or a list of two or more symbols*.
 For example:

 ```
 $ cyclone-winds install "(cyclone iset)"